sasdogged/sasdogged/README.md

 ## Currently:

-* I am working on a host of personal projects 💾
+* 💾I am working on a host of personal projects.

-* Learning more about JavaScript frameworks(React currently)📚
+* 📚Learning more about JavaScript and it's different frameworks.

-* Schooling online at AltSchool-Africa🏫
+* 🏫Schooling online at AltSchool-Africa.

-* Can reach me at: sasdogged@gmail.com 📭
+* 📭Can reach me at: sasdogged@gmail.com.

-* I am always eager to contribute toopen source projects and collaborate with other developers👷🏽
+* 🤝🏼I am always eager to contribute to challenging and exciting projects and collaborate with other developers.